 Termination of employment

-A contract of employment may be lawfully terminated in a number of ways.
-If your incorporated association needs to terminate an employee's employment, it is important to find out how the employment can be terminated and what procedures the association must follow in effecting that termination.
-It is advisable to obtain legal advice before terminating an employee's employment.
+If your association needs to terminate an employee's employment, it is important to find out what procedures must be followed.
+It may be advisable to obtain legal advice before terminating an employee's employment.

-- Termination by breach of contract: A party may terminate a contract of employment in some circumstances if the other party breaches the contract of employment.
-Not every breach of contract will justify the termination of that contract.
+- a party terminates the contract because the other party breaches the terms of the contract of employment.
 Whether a particular breach justifies termination will depend on the nature of the breach and the particular circumstances of the case.

 Associations should be clear that a position is no longer required before terminating employment by reason of redundancy.
 If an employee's employment is terminated on grounds of redundancy in circumstances where this is not a genuine reason for the termination, the association may be exposed to a claim of unfair dismissal.